rtomayko/rpg/README.md

   * Like gem, rpg is made up of exactly three characters.

-  * Unlike gem, rpg organizes the files it installs by type, not by package.
-    For instance, Ruby library files are placed directly under a single lib directory (the currently active site_ruby directory by default), executables under /usr/local/bin (configurable), manpages under
+  * Unlike gem, rpg organizes the files it installs by file type, not by package.
+For instance, Ruby library files are placed directly under a single `lib` directory (the currently active `site_ruby` directory by default), executables under `/usr/local/bin` (configurable), manpages under `/usr/local/share/man`, etc.
-    /usr/local/share/man, etc.

-  * Unlike gem, rpg is not capable of installing multiple versions of the same package into a rpg environment -- they would overwrite each other.
-    Version conflicts are resolved at install time.
+  * Unlike gem, rpg is not capable of installing multiple versions of the same package into a single rpg environment -- the package's files would overwrite each other.
+All version conflicts must be resolved at install time.

   * Unlike gem, rpg has no runtime component (e.g., `require 'rubygems'`).
-    Because all library files are placed under a common lib directory, and because package versions are sussed at install time, there's no need for a component to select which packages are active at runtime.
+    Because all library files are placed under a common `lib` directory, and because package versions are sussed at install time, there's no need for a component to select which packages are active at runtime.